aleksandarbalnozan/AppCenterGithubTaskConsoleApplication/README.md

 # **How to execute the code**
  **NOTE**
- - To run the `dotnet build/run` the .NET SDK is required
- - Steps to execute project with PowerShell:
+How to execute the code?

+Run init.ps1 script to build the code and run unit tests:

 1. Open powershell
 2. CD into root directory
-3. Run init.ps1 script
+3. Run ./init.ps1

+**OR**

 - in the root folder of the application execute following code:
 ```